Ballylanders GAA: Grounds

 Through the years Ballylanders GAA club rented various fields around the parish for training and matches.
-In the early days Osborne's field was used where the daycare now stands.
+In the early days, Osborne's field was used where the daycare now stands.
 Lynch's field where Galtee Wood now stands was also used as well as Walshe's field.
 McGrath's field on the Galbally road was a mainstay.
-The club finally purchased a site on the Kilfinane road in 1981 and throughout the 1980s and 90s the field and dressing rooms were developed.
-However, the club has since outgrown these facilities and have built a brand new clubhouse containing four dressing rooms and a multi purpose hall.
+The club finally purchased a site on the Kilfinane road in 1981 and throughout the 1980s and 1990s the field and dressing rooms were developed.
+However, the club has since outgrown these facilities and has built a brand new clubhouse containing four dressing rooms and a multi purpose hall.
 The grounds is now known as Frank B. Dineen Park.